RizkyAnggita/A-star-shortest-path/README.md

 3. Install all dependencies needed on the Dependencies section before.
 4. Program is ready to run

+## How to run
+1. Run the main.py or main.ipynb.
+2. The program will ask for input of file name.
+You can find the name in test folder.
+Then type the name without the format (Ex: London not London.txt)
+3. If you run the .py version, a new window will popup and show the visualized graph.
+If you run the .ipynb version, the cell will output the visualized graph AND the visualized shortest route on the real world map.
+4. Done

 ## Features
 * Read a txt file (format like in test folder), and make a Graph with adjacency weigted matrix from it.